2021 Global Carbon Budget: Land modelling protocol (Trendy-v11)

 Conversion to pasture/rangeland

-The LUH2 methodology uses the cropland, managed pasture, and rangeland layers from HYDE.
+The LUH2 methodology uses the cropland, urban, managed pasture, and rangeland layers from HYDE.
 DGVM groups in the past have requested more information on whether natural vegetation is lost in conversion to pasture and rangeland.

 Following LUH2 simple guidelines (on their website): “all natural vegetation should be cleared for managed pasture, and only cleared for rangeland if it is forested”.